 I am trained as a political scientist and received my Ph.D from the University of Toronto in 2017.
-In my professional life, I wear a number of different hats, all of which focus in one way or another on improving the wellbeing of students in school and beyond.
-I currently serve as the Undergraduate Advisor and lecturer in the Department of Political Science at the University of Toronto.
-In this role, I help students address the many challenges they face during their undergraduate studies and help them prepare for life after they graduate.
-I am also the Executive Director of Every Kid Counts, a grassroots campaign that is working to ensure that all children with disabilities in Ontario get the supports they need to reach their potential.
+I am a teacher-scholar who specializes in International Relations, with a focus on human rights, NGOs and transnational activism.
+In my work, I am committed to improving the wellbeing of students in school and beyond.
+I currently serve as the Undergraduate Advisor in the Department of Political Science at the University of Toronto, where I help students address the many challenges they face during their undergraduate studies and help them prepare for life after they graduate.
+I am also a lecturer in the Masters of Global Affairs program at the Munk School of Global Affairs & Public Policy, where I teach a course on activist campaigns in global politics.
+I have previously taught courses at the University of Toronto on human rights, international cooperation & institutions, and global security.
+I have experience in advocacy as well, serving as the Executive Director of Every Kid Counts, a grassroots campaign that is working to ensure that all children with disabilities in Ontario get the supports they need to reach their potential.

-As a researcher, I have published on a variety of different topics, including human rights NGOs and activists, international relations theory, and the work of Edward Said.
+As a researcher, I have published on a variety of different topics, including human rights NGOs, activists, international relations theory, international institutions, and Edward Said.
 I have also written on privatization in Ontario for the Globe & Mail and Toronto Star, on 5G and COVID-19 for Maclean’s, and on COVID-19 for Policy Options.